joanne-dehnbostel/joanne-dehnbostel.github.io/README.md

----
-layout: default
-title: About Joanne Dehnbostel
----
 #  https://joanne-dehnbostel.github.io
-####
-Hello and welcome.
+### ==Hello and welcome.==
 The link above will take you to my portfolio which showcases a few projects I am working on as a student in MITxPro Professional Certificate in Coding : Full Stack Development with MERN.
 Please use the navigation bar in the header of my portfolio page to learn more about me and see my projects in action.
-Additional information can be found in the external links in the footer.
+Additional information like my Linkedin page and email can be found in the external links in the footer.
 Thanks for stopping by.